BigQuery BigQuery Claude AI Marketing Dashboard

 Automation

 Claude Code (the terminal-based CLI from Anthropic) also supports MCP and can run as an automated agent.
-You can script it to query BigQuery every morning, generate an updated dashboard, publish the Artifact, and send the link to Slack — fully autonomous.
+You can script it to query your BigQuery marketing table every Monday morning, generate an updated dashboard, publish the Artifact, and post the link to your team Slack channel — fully autonomous, zero manual effort.

 Upcoming